 The Office of Religious and Spiritual Life (ORSL) is open Monday through Friday from 8 a.m. to 4 p.m.
 On-campus students are encouraged to schedule an appointment in advance by emailing our staff directly.
 The dean and college chaplains are available for pastoral care and counseling sessions, in person and online, throughout the academic year.
 Religious services, mindfulness meditation opportunities, and multi-faith engagement programs are offered on a weekly basis online.
 Off-campus students can access our offerings virtually.

 Off-campus transportation services, such as the MIT Exchange Bus, Senate Bus, Wellesley-Olin-Babson shuttle, and shuttle to the Natick mall, are suspended.

 The access vans will continue to run.
-If you need assistance traveling around campus, please contact Accessibility and Disability Services.
+If you need assistance traveling around campus, please contact Accessibility and Disability Resources.
 Additionally, students who are Zipcar members have access to the Zipcars parked on campus.

 The College is greatly aware that there are students who continue to be heavily impacted by COVID-19 and the disruption it has caused.
-The College has reserved funds from the federal CARES Act, as well the Wellesley College Emergency Fund, to meet the critical needs of students that we anticipate could arise as the pandemic continues.
-Students should use the 2020 Wellesley College Emergency Fund form to request support.
+In addition to the funds already disbursed, the College has reserved funds from the federal Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), as well as remaining funding in the Wellesley College Emergency Fund, to meet the critical needs of students that we anticipate could arise as the pandemic continues.
+Students should use the Wellesley College Emergency Fund form to request support.

 30-day fund report